freakout42/formax/docs/index.md

 ### Status

-Current v1.1.0 is stable - the generator can only create a single-block single-page form.
+Current v1.2.0 is stable - the generator can create a single-block single-page form.
 You are able to create, retrieve, update and delete (CRUD) records in the table.
-No triggers, no transactions, no help.
+No triggers, no transactions, no help yet.
 The designer-tool is able to edit the page markup and to integrate the field positions and lengths into the form.
 There is also a form to maintain the field properties.
 The rest must be done by